 Usually, bookmakers have mobile apps compatible with Android and the latest iPhone and iPad versions, and many of them have designed applications dedicated to different sports or betting categories (including casino, bingo, tennis etc).
 Most of them are free to download from the online Apple or Google Play stores.
 Some bookmakers started building their sites in HTML5 allowing mobile betting straight from their web browser.
 Players have to go to the site using the browser on their mobile device, and that’s it.
 The software is smart enough to recognise that they’re on a phone or tablet, and it will optimise your experience to mobile.

 It goes without saying that, with all this importance given to mobile betting, many sportsbooks have created special offers for those using the betting apps.
-We’ve compiled the best of them on our mobile betting page.

 You are already in the right place.
 On LatestBettingSites, you will come across only 100% legal websites and licensed operators, all regulated by UKGC.
 The Gambling Commission was set up to monitor commercial gambling in Great Britain, including the National Lottery.